-We tested five food dehydrators priced from $64.94 to $241.50, using them to dry four typical types of herbs and produce as well fruit leather and beef jerky.
+We tested five food dehydrators priced from about $65.00 to $240.00, using them to dry four typical types of herbs and produce as well fruit leather and beef jerky.
 For each test, we consulted product manuals and industry guidelines for food safety.
 Panels of tasters evaluated the results in blind tastings.
 We also rated the models on how easy they were to set up, use, and clean.
 We purchased all models online.
 They appear in order of preference.

 FOOD QUALITY: We dried apple slices, kale, thyme, plum tomato halves, beef jerky, and mango-apple fruit leather.
 For each dehydration test, we ruled out variability in individual pieces of fruit and meat by combining foods and redistributing them evenly in the machines.
 A panel of test cooks and editors evaluated the texture, appearance, and overall quality of the foods in blind tastings.